share

 What are the Benefits of Interoperability?

-Medical data interoperability standards are widely adopted in healthcare because of their many benefits, including the following.
+Medical data compatibility standards are widely adopted in healthcare because of their many benefits, including the following.

 • Integration of different software.
 The use of standardized messages enables medical organizations to combine various systems that use different technologies.